patrick-kidger/Deep-Signature-Transforms/README.md

 This is the code for the paper [Deep Signatures](https://arxiv.org/abs/1905.08494) by Bonnier, Kidger, Perez Arribas, Salvi, Lyons 2019.

+To use signatures in your own projects, look at [signatory](https://github.com/patrick-kidger/signatory), which was a spin-off from this project.

 ## Overview
 If you're coming at this already knowing something about neural networks, then the idea is that the 'signature transform' is a transformation that does a particularly good job extracting features from streams of data, so it's a natural thing to try and build into our neural network models.